 Also known as LACMA, the Los Angeles County Museum of Art is the largest art museum on the West Coast with over 150,000 works in its permanent collection.
 The museum offers a multitude of diverse exhibitions, ranging from prehistoric art to contemporary work.
 LACMA offers more than art exhibitions, the museum also hosts film screenings, free concerts, and additional educational programs for the Los Angeles community.
 If you’re looking for a magical experience, take an evening stroll by LACMA’s Urban Light installation near the entrance.
 The permanent installation has become a major landmark for the museum, featuring 202 restored and functional cast iron street lamps.

 Filled with miles of hiking trails and outdoor activities, Griffith Park is a must-visit location for groups of outdoor enthusiasts.
 The 4,310-acre park is the second-largest city park in California and among one of the biggest in the country.
-Hike the trails, visit the Hollywood Sign on Mount Lee, head over to the Griffith Observatory, or even explore the ruins of the Old Los Angeles Zoo.
+Hike the trails, visit the Hollywood Sign on Mount Lee, or even explore the ruins of the Old Los Angeles Zoo.
 The present-day Los Angeles Zoo and Botanical Gardens is also located in Griffith Park, but the abandoned zoo has a special charm that warrants a visit as well.

 The stars are just a reach away at the Griffith Observatory in Griffith Park.
 The domed building has become a symbol of the city’s long-term dedication to science and space, offering the community free access to a planetarium, telescopes, and educational yet entertaining exhibitions.
 Learn all about our solar system from the comfort of the observatory’s state-of-the-art mountaintop facilities.
 Visiting the Griffith Observatory also offers sweeping views of the city and the iconic Hollywood Sign.